COVID-19 Restaurant Resourcesby

 Oliver & Bonacini

-With a proper COVID-19 communications strategy, you will be able to make your staff feel safe and supported, and your guests feel confident and able to support you through this difficult time.
+With a proper COVID-19 communication strategy for your restaurant, you will be able to make your staff feel safe and supported, and your guests feel confident and able to support you through this difficult time.
 You’ll minimize any upsets through clarity and honesty, and help lead your community through this storm.

 Most importantly, you’ll stand united with your fellow restaurateurs who are all in the same boat.